 Have you encountered difficulties describing what you do to other people?
 Have you ever labelled yourself in order to be understood?
 Is there a difference in the way that a generalist and a specialist can stay relevant?
 If you had to design an approach to education fit for the twenty-first century, what would it look like?
 How do you live a life of meaning if you live in more than one world?

 During an era still dominated by hyperspecialism and experts with ‘the one right answer’, the neo-generalist defies easy classification.
 They are tricksters who traverse multiple domains, living between categories and labels.
 Encompassing rather than rejecting, the neo-generalist is both specialist and generalist; a restless multidisciplinarian, who is forever learning.
 The neo-generalist brings together diverse people, synthesising ideas and practice, addressing the big issues that confront us in order to shape a better future.
 They are curious, responsive, connective.

 In The Neo-Generalist, we examine what it is like to be in frequent motion on the specialist–generalist continuum.
 To illustrate our idea, we draw on stories from numerous disciplines and cultures; from business, art, science, education, activism and sport.
 In so doing, we explore the characteristics and behaviours of individuals who give expression to their neo-generalism, highlighting the social and organisational benefits they enable.
-These are border-crossing leaders, innovators, creators and explorers who are already stewarding tomorrow’s world.
+These are border-crossing leaders, innovators, creators and explorers who respect the past, act in the present and serve tomorrow’s world.

 Magazine E-180 [27 July 2016] KM & RM

 Scenario Magazine [5 January 2017] KM & RM

 Chief Wellbeing Officer Podcast [20 July 2018] KM